raaahen/java-learning/README.md

 # java-learning
-MDs with questions and answers for Java learning
+Notes with questions and answers for Java learning